 Shibboleth SP 1.3.4 requires version 1.5.1 of the XML Security library.

-You'll also need to set the XERCESCROOT
+You'll also need to set the XERCESCROOT environment variable as

 before.